 - Expensive

-This lightweight massage stick is 21 inches long, including two hand grips, each 4.25 inches long, making this a tool that’s easy to handle and maneuver.
-It has a steel core that ensures that it won’t bend or break as you apply pressure deep into the muscles.
+This lightweight massage stick is 21 inches long, including two hand grips, each 4.25 inches long, making it easy to handle and maneuver.
+Its steel core ensures it won’t bend or break as you apply pressure deep into the muscles.
 This recovery tool can provide endless versatility with different ring firmness options for different areas.

 Read our in-depth Medi-Dyne Pro Stick Massage Roller review.